babelouest/glewlwyd/docs/INSTALL.md

 #### CMake

-Download and install libjwt, then download Glewlwyd from GitHub, then use the CMake script to build the application.
-CMake will automatically download and build Ulfius, Hoel, Yder and Orcania if they are not present on the system.
+Download Glewlwyd from GitHub, then use the CMake script to build the application.
+CMake will automatically download and build Iddawc, Rhonabwy, Ulfius, Hoel, Yder and Orcania if they are not present on the system.

 ```shell
 # Install Glewlwyd